Truthfulll/KatnisssCapeCanaveral-KSRSS/README.md

 Any other KK mod

 !!!!!
-Instructions: Place the Retro/Modern folder into KatnisssCapeCanaveral/Instances !!!!!
+Instructions: Place either the Retro Modern folder into KatnisssCapeCanaveral/Instances !!!!!